-We believe that a large market opportunity lies in wire-free low-power charging at a distance, which might develop as the Wi-Fi ecosystem developed.
+We believe that a large market opportunity lies in wire-free low-power charging at-a-distance, which might develop as the Wi-Fi ecosystem developed.
 The goal is to ensure interoperability between transmitters and receivers that are based on our technology, regardless of who made them, installed them into finished goods, or marketed them.
 The implementation of previous ubiquitous solutions, such as Wi-Fi and Bluetooth, illustrates our goal.
 For example, Wi-Fi routers, regardless of their designer or manufacturer, work with Wi-Fi receivers installed in consumer electronics, regardless of manufacturer.
 Accordingly, in partnership with Dialog, we endeavor to:

-- Build multiple ICs to advance the technology; - Partner with leading product companies; - Develop reference designs to reduce early adopter risks and foster adoption; - Provide game-changing benefits to the consumer in terms of utility and convenience; - Design initial iterations of the technology to be small but scalable implementations that are compatible on both a local and enterprise scale; - Invest in ease of use; - Develop a strategy to build out the ecosystem starting with the consumer and expanding to enterprise, industrial and military; - Implement a plan to initially sell ICs migrating to a combination of selling ICs and integrating our device libraries into third-party silicon such as Bluetooth Low Energy and Power Management Chips; - Develop and execute on a strategy to gain global regulatory approval for both contact-based charging and distance charging; and - Support the AirFuel[TM] Alliance (AFA) that is expected to lead to a qualification process to ensure compatibility of our WattUp technology across vendors and develop a common user experience at the application level.
+- Build multiple ICs to advance the technology; - Partner with leading product companies; - · Develop reference designs to reduce early adopter risks, enable easier integration at lower costs and foster adoption; - Provide game-changing benefits to the consumer in terms of utility and convenience; - Design initial iterations of the technology to be small but scalable implementations that are compatible on both a local and enterprise scale; - Invest in ease of use; - Develop a strategy to build out the ecosystem in consumer, enterprise, industrial and military; - Implement a plan to initially sell ICs migrating to a combination of selling ICs and integrating our device libraries into third-party silicon such as Bluetooth Low Energy and Power Management Chips; - Develop and execute on a strategy to gain global regulatory approval for both contact-based charging and distance charging; and - Support the AirFuelTM Alliance (AFA) that is expected to lead to a qualification process to ensure compatibility of our WattUp technology across vendors and develop a common user experience at the application level.

-In order for our technology to become an ubiquitous solution for charging at a distance, we intend to pursue an ecosystem strategy for our technology, engaging not only potential licensees for our transmitter and receiver technologies, but also their upstream and downstream value chain partners.
+In order for our technology to become a ubiquitous solution for charging ata-distance, we intend to pursue an ecosystem strategy for our technology, engaging not only potential customers for our transmitter, receiver and power amplifier IC's but also their upstream and downstream value chain partners.
 We intend to capitalize on our first-to-market advantage and prioritize protection of our intellectual property portfolio, as we believe this strategy will make it less likely that a competing platform will be able to gain a solid foothold in the RF-based wireless charging market and compete with our technology in a meaningful way.

-We believe our strategic relationship with Dialog will enable us to reap the benefits of our technology faster and with greater penetration than by manufacturing and distributing products ourselves.
+We believe our strategic relationship with Dialog has the potential to enable us to accelerate and increase the breadth of penetration in multiple markets rather than by manufacturing and distributing products ourselves.
 We believe this relationship allows us to resolve supply chain problems for consumer electronics and IoT companies as well as leverage Dialog's sales force while we concentrate our efforts and resources on engineering, development and commercialization projects to accelerate the introduction and adoption of WattUp solutions.

-To engage with potential licensees of the WattUp technology, we have developed evaluation kits consisting of a transmitter and a receiver along with the enabling software to allow potential strategic partners to test the technology in their labs.
+To engage with potential customers of the WattUp IC's, we have developed evaluation kits consisting of a transmitter and a receiver along with the enabling software to allow potential strategic partners to test the technology in their labs.
 The kits form a base "building block" component that is scalable to meet the needs of specific applications.
 We are developing processes and support capabilities to assist potential customers as they evaluate the technology and develop specific designs to incorporate it.